JohnEarnest/Octo/docs/Manual.md

 	save v0
 	init # va will be set to 5 instead of 2.

 The behavior of `:unpack` and `:next` could also be obtained in a more general case using macros- see below.
+The main motivation for using these over macros with `:calc` is that with `:unpack` you may forward-reference labels which have not yet been defined.

 You can also specify an address at which subsequent instructions should be compiled by using `:org` followed by an address.
 The use of this directive is very brittle, so it should be avoided unless absolutely necessary.